finos/legend-studio/docs/design/studio-roundtrips.md

 Data models take many forms when flowing through these system

-- Protocol: this is the serializable representation of data models, used for sending data between system (in JSON format) and for storage.
+- `Protocol`: this is the serializable representation of data models, used for sending data between system (in JSON format) and for storage.
 This does not contain object reference, but only pointers in string form.
 Since this is the representation used for storage and communication between system, they are versioned following `semver` (e.g. `v1_0_0`), the latest version is `vX_X_X` which is what Studio and engine use in their codebase.
-- Metamodel: this is a non-serializable representation of data model.
+- `Metamodel`: this is a non-serializable representation of data model.
 This contains object reference.
 Metamodels form a graph of data models, which is used in Pure and Studio as the state.
-- Pure grammar text (text): this is another serializable representation of data models, but in text.
+- `Pure grammar text (text)`: this is another serializable representation of data models, but in text.
 Unlike protocol, this is currently not versioned.
-- Entity: this is an exclusive SDLC construct that wraps around the protocol representation to store data models and some metadata in version control system (VCS).
+- `Entity`: this is an exclusive SDLC construct that wraps around the protocol representation to store data models and some metadata in version control system (VCS).

 ## The data flow(s)

 We will attempt to cover some of the most prominent data flow within each system.
 These are not meant to be in-depth, nor exhaustive.
 But this might help new developers with how to navigate these systems' codebases.

 - `Pure`: Pure is a very sophisticated system with many different data flows.
 Pure uses `text` for storage.
 One of its main flow is:
-  - Pure IDE flow: `text` -- [parser + compiler] --> `metamodel`
+  - `Compilation - IDE`: `text` -- [parser + compiler] --> `metamodel`
 - `Engine`: Engine does not have any storage, it just processes data models.
 Some of the main flows are:
   - `Compilation`: `protocol` -- [compiler] --> `metamodel`
   - `Parsing`: `text` -- [parser] --> `protocol`